turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 }
 ```

 We check if the token exists in the market before attempting to remove it.
 If the token doesn't exist, we return the error `ERROR_TOKEN_NOT_IN_MARKET`.
-Let's add this new error type to the section `ERROR MESSAGES` on top of `main.ts`:
+Let's add this new error type to the section `ERROR MESSAGES` at the top of `main.ts`:

 ```typescript
 export const ERROR_TOKEN_NOT_IN_MARKET = 'Token is not available in market.'